 Founded in 1941, Habib Bank Limited is the largest bank by asset in Pakistan.
-It operates through its wide network of 1751 branches and 2007 ATMs and provides services in the areas of Branch banking, Corporate Banking, Retail Financing, SME and Investment Banking services.
+It operates through its wide network of 1751 branches and 2007 ATMs and provides services in the areas of Branch Banking, Corporate Banking, Retail Financing, SME and Investment Banking services.
 It is headquartered in the capital of Pakistan i.e. Karachi.
 The bank has branches in various countries including Europe, Australia, Middle East, America, Asia, and Africa.
 The shares of the bank are listed on the Karachi Stock Exchange.

 #2.
 National Bank of Pakistan:

 Founded in 1949 and is the largest state-owned bank operating in Pakistan.
 It has an extensive branch network of over 1313 branches in Pakistan and a global presence in 11 countries and representative offices in China and Canada.
-The Bank acts as a trustee of public funds and agent to the SBP.
+The Bank acts as a trustee of public funds and agents to the SBP.
 It is headquartered in Karachi.
 It provides both commercial banking and public sector banking services and is a leading player in the debt-equity market, investment banking, agriculture financing, retail financing, and treasury services.
 The bank is majorly owned by the State Bank of Pakistan which is holding 75.20 percent voting rights as per the shareholding pattern as at Dec 2017 and

 #3.
 Meezan Bank:

-Meezan Bank is Pakistan’s first and largest Islamic Bank which commenced its operations in 2002 after being issued the first ever Islamic Commercial Banking license by the State Bank of Pakistan.
-It operates under the principle of Islamic Shariah and is recognized for its product development capability, Islamic Banking research and advisory services.
+Meezan Bank is Pakistan’s first and largest Islamic Bank which commenced its operations in 2002 after being issued the first-ever Islamic Commercial Banking license by the State Bank of Pakistan.
+It operates under the principle of Islamic Shariah and is recognized for its product development capability, Islamic Banking research, and advisory services.
 It provides a wide range of Islamic banking products and services through its wide network of the retail branch network of more than 600 branches across Pakistan.
 The Bank has been conferred with major recognition from various local and international institutions as the Best Islamic Banks in Pakistan.
 As of Dec 2017, the Bank has a healthy Capital Adequacy ratio of 12.89 percent.
 It is headquartered in Meezan House, Karachi, Pakistan.

 #4.
 Bank Alfalah:

 Bank Alfalah is the fifth largest private Bank of Pakistan and commenced banking operation from 1st November 1997.
-It operates with more than 600 branches across Pakistan and has an international presence in Afghanistan, Bangladesh, Bahrain and a representative office in UAE.
-The Bank is owned and operated by the Abu Dhabi Group and it provides financial solutions to retail consumers, corporations, Institutions, and government through its wide array of products and services.
+It operates with more than 600 branches across Pakistan and has an international presence in Afghanistan, Bangladesh, Bahrain, and a representative office in UAE.
+The Bank is owned and operated by the Abu Dhabi Group and it provides financial solutions to retail consumers, corporations, institutions, and government through its wide array of products and services.
 Strengthened with the banking of the Abu Dhabi group and driven by the strategic goals set out by its board of management, the bank has invested in revolutionary technology to offer an extensive range of products and services.
 The Bank is headquartered in Karachi, Pakistan.

 #5.
 MCB Bank: